UKHomeOffice/application-container-platform/sla.md

 3. Department (as in DSAB, AFTC etc)

 AD-only account requests can only be raised by someone on the agreed authority list.
 The current list is as follows:
-Andrew Martin, David McQue, Ben Eustace, Jon Shanks, Thomas Fitzherbert, Geoff Teale and Onur Yelekci
+Andrew Martin, David McQue, Ben Eustace, Jon Shanks, Thomas Fitzherbert, Geoff Teale, Onur Yelekci, Vincent Lam and Tasharn Brown

 * Debugging application code
 * Requests for creation of AWS accounts should be sent to the DMR portal (CTI team)